-A vibration controller feature used within a closed-loop test system to produce a random signal that simulates a broad range of real-world operating environments.Request a quote
+A vibration controller feature used within a closed-loop test system to produce a random signal that simulates a broad range of real-world operating environments.Request Price

 The random vibration (or excitation) test profile simultaneously excites all resonant frequencies of any given payload, thus it is well suited for product qualification tests and for characterizing a structure’s dynamics.
 A fast loop time is important for high accuracy, and so are multi-channel control, notching, and real-time analysis.

 - Simulation of vibration experienced by components and assemblies used in automobiles, military vehicles, aircraft and space vehicles

 - Production testing, stress screening and prototype testing

 - Product qualification to MIL-STD, DIN, ISO, IEC and other standards

 A random test entails configuring the parameters via the host PC by entering a chosen PSD (power spectral density) into a simple breakpoint table, or by importing previously-gathered field data in Microsoft Excel® CSV (comma-separated values) format.
 The breakpoint table consists of PSD amplitudes and associated frequencies, plus slope segments.
 The frequency range is specified, say from DC to 4800 Hz.